peps/tari-dot-com/_lessons/07_adding_tari_to_your_exchange.md

 You are now ready to receive deposits.
 In the next section we'll explain how to listen for incoming transactions.

 ### Section 6: Listening for incoming transactions

-How you wish to listen for incoming transactions (and what you do with them) will depend on your process.
+How you listen for incoming transactions (and what you do with them) will depend on your process.
 For our example, we'll use the gRPC server that is hosted in the read-only wallet we just created to listen for incoming deposits.

 Reach out to us if you would like an example in your favourite language.
 You can find more information about the methods available in [wallet.proto here](https://github.com/tari-project/tari/blob/development/applications/minotari_app_grpc/proto/wallet.proto).